General Guidelines

 Building Hours

-Campus Police and Security
+Campus Police And Security

 Campus Police and Security provides numerous services to the LMU community, including but not limited to vehicle patrols, foot patrols, door locks and unlocks, escort service after hours, camera monitoring, and dispatching for both emergency and non-emergency situations.

-The LMU ASFSR contains three previous years of crime statistics, campus policies and procedures, including: alcohol, drug, weapons, sexual violence, etc., and law enforcement authority.
-This publication is required to be incompliance with the Clery Act and the Higher Education Opportunity Act (HEOA)
+The LMU Annual Security & Fire Safety Report (ASFSR) will be published online by October 1st of each year and can be found at: https://www.lmunet.edu/campus-police-and-security/documents/ASR21.pdf The LMU ASFSR contains three previous years of crime statistics, campus policies and procedures, including alcohol, drugs, weapons, sexual violence, and law enforcement authority, etc. This publication is required to be in compliance with the Clery Act and the Higher Education Opportunity Act (HEOA)

-To request a paper copy, contact the Clery Act Compliance Coordinator at 423-869-6301 or in person at: Tex Turner Arena, 330 Mars/DeBusk Parkway, Harrogate, TN 37752.
+To request a paper copy, contact the Clery Act Compliance Coordinator at 1-423-869-6301 or in person at: Tex Turner Arena, 330 Mars/DeBusk Parkway, Harrogate, TN 37752.